 3. Property Management3.
 Property Management

 How do you intend to handle the management of the property?
 A hands-on approach to property management can take up your free time and result in trial and error, mainly if you’ve never managed a rental property before.
-If this sounds like a lot of work, you can always hire a property manager to take care of the day-to-day running of things.
-NYC property management companies charge a management fee of 5% of the gross monthly rental monthly.
+If this sounds like a lot of work, you can always hire a property manager to take care of the day-to-day running.
+NYC property management companies charge a management fee of 5% of the monthly gross rent.
 It will cut into your bottom line, but it’s one that many investors consider worth paying.

 4. Know the Risks4.
 Know the Risks

-Real estate investing is not without risks, and every investor must know what those risks are.
+Real estate investing is not without risks; every investor must know what those risks are.
 A few of the most crucial ones to consider are: